dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

 #### Specify the license

 The library requires a license to work, use the API `license` to specify a license key.

-To test the library, you can [request a 30-day trial license](#requesting-a-trial).
+> To test the library, you can request a 30-day trial license via the [customer portal](https://www.dynamsoft.com/customer/license/trialLicense?utm_source=guide&product=dbr&package=js).

 ```javascript
 Dynamsoft.DBR.BarcodeScanner.license = "YOUR-LICENSE-KEY";